tenpy/tenpy/doc/INSTALL.rst

     bash ./compile.sh

 It is not required to separately download (and install) Intel MKL: the compilation just obtains the includes from numpy.
-In other words, if your current numpy version uses MKL (as the one provided in anaconda), the compiled code will also use it.
+In other words, if your current numpy version uses MKL (as the one provided by anaconda), the compiled tenpy code will also use it.